« previous post | Main | next post »

 I think it is a mistake to take a popular contemporary dichotomy, e.g. between secular humanism and religion (meaning here the beliefs and culture of the Christian Right), and project this dichotomy back onto the broader historical tapestry of religious thought in America.
 It is hardly surprising that such an artificial historical treatment would then yield a thoroughly partisan moral.
 This reminds me of a student this fall who argued that Oedipus and Jocasta suffered from ‘communication problems’ (presumably requiring marriage counseling).

-I basically agree with Caleb that This wasn’t a zero sum game, but rather a complicated process in which religious concepts and concerns often became wrapped in new secular forms, and vice versa.
+This wasn’t a zero sum game, but rather a complicated process in which religious concepts and concerns often became wrapped in new secular forms, and vice versa.

 What puzzles me, in general, is the current tendency to view religious sentiment as being mainly a negative historical force.
 I know about the inquisitions, religious wars and intolerance.
 But religious sentiment has also been, historically, a powerful force for enlightenment.
 Capturing both sides of the story is important.
 Maybe it would help if we did our history before our politics.